Cebu City's 1st congressional district

 Cebu City's 1st congressional district is one of the two congressional districts of the Philippines in the city of Cebu.
 It has been represented in the House of Representatives of the Philippines since 1987.
 The district consists of forty six barangays of the city locally referred to as the "North District".
-It was represented in the 19th Congress by Rachel del Mar of the Nationalist People's Coalition (NPC).
+It was represented in the 20th Congress by Rachel del Mar of the National Unity Party (NUP).

 Representation history

 Since the creation of the seat in 1987, it has always been held by members of the Del Mar family.